 Grilling a whole chicken is simple with this beer can chicken recipe.
 This dish has just a handful of ingredients, and produces perfectly juicy and tender chicken each and every time.

 Ingredients for this recipe

-This recipe just has a handful of ingredients including a whole chicken, olive oil, salt, BBQ rub and a can of beer.
+This recipe just has a handful of ingredients including a whole chicken (remove the giblets!), olive oil, salt, BBQ rub and a can of beer.

 How do you make beer can chicken?

 Start by brushing a whole chicken with olive oil, then covering the inside and outside of the chicken with BBQ rub.
 Open a can of beer and pour approximately 1/4 of the liquid out.
-Carefully set the chicken on top of the can.
+Carefully set the chicken upright on top of the can.
 Be sure to push the chicken down to create a tripod effect with the legs of the chicken and the beer can to keep everything stable.
-Cook the chicken over indirect heat on the grill for 60-90 minutes until the chicken is cooked through.
-Garnish with fresh herbs, then serve and enjoy.
+Cook the chicken over indirect heat on the grill for 60-90 minutes until the chicken is cooked through and the internal temperature is at least 165 degrees F. Garnish with fresh herbs, then serve and enjoy.